 *This post may contain affiliate links.
 To learn more, click here.

-~ Today’s Scripture Art and Bible study are designed to dig into Mark 5 and discover how believing can stop fear. ~
+~ Today’s Scripture Art and mini Bible study on Mark 5 are designed to discover how believing can stop fear. ~

 Guess what day it is?
 No, not hump day.

 Although we are going to tackle one of those hurdles we all have to go over.